zakdavlin/streaming-01-getting-started/README.md

 1. On the VS Code side panel, click the source control icon (has blue bubble with an number in it).
 1. Important!
 Above the blue Commit button, it will say "Message".
 You must include a message.
 1. In that message input box, type "getting set up".
-1. Click the blue "Commit" button and follow instructions to Commit your code and push it up to your GitHub repo.
+1. Click the blue "Commit" button and follow instructions to Commit your code.
+1.  and push it up to your GitHub repo.

 If your computer hangs because you forgot a commit message, just enter your message in the top line of the file it shows in the editor.